An intrauterine device (IUD) is a piece of T-shaped plastic, about the size of

 Expulsion.
 An IUD can come out of the uterus by accident (called

 "expulsion").
 Sometimes a woman doesn't know this has happened.
-If an IUD
+If an IUD comes even

-check that an IUD is still in place by feeling for the string (a doctor or nurse practitioner
+an IUD is still in place by feeling for the string (a doctor or nurse practitioner

 can explain how to do this).
 After someone has an IUD inserted, she'll need to go